Research ethics glossary

 G

-Gatekeeper: someone whose permission is needed in order to access individual or groups of (potential) research participants.
+gatekeeper: someone whose permission is needed in order to access individual or groups of (potential) research participants.

 H

-Notes: for further guidance on which classes of personal information fall within the scrutiny of CUREC, see personal data.
+for further guidance on which classes of personal information fall within the scrutiny of CUREC, see personal data.

 See also research